Toyota Yaris

 Best journeys from TIV

 The Yaris Hybrid suits the thinking TIV arrival on a long stay.
-The independent visitor doing a fourteen-day loop who wants quiet fuel weeks, the returning customer who already knows the Bay and wants a car that disappears underneath them, the retiree collecting at Tivat Airport and driving every day from a Porto Montenegro base without cruising above 100 km/h.
-It also works as a shore-excursion car for cruise passengers out of the Port of Kotor — hybrid refinement always feels at home under 80 km/h.
-It is the wrong car for motorway dashes from Tivat to Bar with four on board.
+The independent visitor doing a fourteen-day Boka loop who wants quiet fuel weeks, the returning customer who already knows the bay and wants a car that disappears underneath them, the retiree collecting at Tivat Airport and pottering daily from a Porto Montenegro hotel without ever cresting 100 km/h.
+It also works as a shore-excursion car for cruise passengers calling at the Port of Kotor; hybrid refinement always feels right under 80 km/h.
+It is the wrong car for a four-up Bar motorway dash or for any route weighted toward sustained climbs.

 Practical notes